Oxford High School shooting: Against the school district

 On January 19, 2022, the superintendent of Oxford Community Schools issued a statement disputing the accusations made against the district in the lawsuits.
 He said that school officials did not discover, or were not informed about ammunition being displayed to others by Crumbley; that they were not aware of Crumbley's social media presence; that all tips made to school authorities through the "OK2SAY" tip line during November 2021 had been forwarded to and investigated by law enforcement; and that a different student, not Crumbley, was responsible for leaving a jar with a baby bird's head inside a school bathroom.
 He also said that Crumbley had met with a counselor and the dean of students prior to the shooting, but not with other school administrators or a "restorative practices coordinator".
-Additionally, the superintendent claimed that the Oxford High School principal and assistant principals ran towards the sound of gunfire to administer aid to the injured and look for the gunman.
+Additionally, though having no bearing whatsoever on their possible failure to act before the day of the shooting, the superintendent claimed that the Oxford High School principal and assistant principals ran towards the sound of gunfire to administer aid to the injured and look for the gunman.
 On January 24, 2022, the district asked a federal judge to suspend the lawsuit until the criminal trials of Crumbley and his parents were concluded, saying the lawsuit could interfere with the prosecution of the Crumbleys.

+On March 6, 2023, a state judge dismissed the lawsuits against Oxford Community Schools and the staff at the school due to both having immunity from being sued, deeming that Crumbley was the direct cause of the shooting and not the school.

 Aftermath

 Many students were traumatized and distressed by the shooting, and they were affected by the loss of their classmates or had seen bodies on the ground.
 The Michigan Department of Health and Human Services supplied help and support to the students and their families.
-More than $3.2 million in resources had been approved by the Oakland County Board of Commissioners in response to the shooting since November 30.
+By January 2022, more than $3.2 million in resources had been approved by the Oakland County Board of Commissioners in response to the shooting since November 30.

 Oxford Community Schools closed down its schools for the rest of the week.
 The district's reopening plan included a "soft opening" that included a law enforcement presence and trained clinicians being on standby for support.
-Oxford High School remained closed until January 24, 2022; prior to that, students had been attending classes in other buildings.
-Prior to January 2022, the district's superintendent announced that all middle and high school students would be required to wear clear backpacks, while all elementary school students were required to keep their backpacks in lockers or cubbies all day.
+In December 2021, the district's superintendent announced that when classes resumed after the holiday break, all middle and high school students would be required to wear clear backpacks, while all elementary school students would be required to keep their backpacks in lockers or cubbies all day.
+However, Oxford High School remained closed and students had been attending classes at other buildings until January 24, 2022.